Pranay92/JS-Regex/README.md

 You can also do method chaining.
 Example -
 ````
-  var str = 'This is not amazing, but still I'm gonna try it'
+  var str = 'This is not amazing, but still I am gonna try it'

   // the following will return true
   var isValid = str.startsWithChar('T')